Evaluation Center

 Comprehensive Cognitive Evaluation

-The Comprehensive Cognitive Evaluation takes place over the course of three to four days on a residential unit.
-This evaluation is designed to evaluate cognitive functioning as well as assess for a wide array of other potential concerns including: substance/alcohol use disorders, disruptive behavior, psychiatric disorders (e.g., bipolar disorder), personality disorders, trauma, and eating disorders.
+The Comprehensive Cognitive Evaluation takes place over the course of three to four days, typically on an outpatient basis.
+Residential level evaluations are conducted as needed.
+This evaluation is designed to evaluate cognitive functioning as well as assess for a wide array of other potential concerns including: substance use disorders, disruptive behavior, psychiatric disorders (e.g., bipolar disorder), personality disorders, trauma, and eating disorders.
 This evaluation is individualized and is comprised of several components including (but not limited to): comprehensive neuropsychological testing, addiction assessment, psychiatric assessment, psychological evaluation and testing, lab work, history and physical, and collateral information gathering.
 A polygraph examination can be included for an additional fee.

 Neuropsychological Evaluation